argoproj-labs/argocd-operator/docs/reference/argocd.md

 VerifyTLS | false | Whether to enforce strict TLS checking on all components when communicating with repo server AutoTLS | "" | Provider to use for setting up TLS the repo-server's gRPC TLS certificate (one of: `openshift`).
 Currently only available for OpenShift.
 Image | `argoproj/argocd` | The container image for ArgoCD Repo Server.
 This overrides the `ARGOCD_REPOSERVER_IMAGE` environment variable.
-Version | v2.0.0 (SHA) | The tag to use with the ArgoCD Repo Server.
+Version | same as `.spec.Version` | The tag to use with the ArgoCD Repo Server.
 LogLevel | info | The log level to be used by the ArgoCD Repo Server.
 Valid options are debug, info, error, and warn.
 LogFormat | text | The log format to be used by the ArgoCD Repo Server.
 Valid options are text or json.
+ExecTimeout | 180 | Execution timeout in seconds for rendering tools (e.g. Helm, Kustomize) Env | [Empty] | Environment to set for the repository server workloads

 ### Repo Example